Post-Brexit rights: the difference between settled and pre-settled status explained by a lawyer

-Damian Wawrzyniak, a Polish chef who has cooked for the royal family and at the London Olympics, and Richard Bertinet, who runs a cookery school in Bath, do not have only the profession in common.
-They both struggled to secure their full rights in the UK post-Brexit, despite having lived in the country for 15 and 31 years respectively.
+Damian Wawrzyniak, a Polish chef who has cooked for the royal family and at the London Olympics, and Richard Bertinet, who runs a cookery school in Bath, did not have only the profession in common.
+In 2019 they both struggled to secure their full rights in the UK, despite having lived in the country for 15 and 31 years respectively.

-When they applied for “settled status”, the scheme designed to secure the legal position of EU nationals, they were granted only “pre-settled status”, which guarantees fewer rights.
-Their cases attracted the attention of the media and were later resolved by supplying more documents to the Home Office.
-But many other people may face the same situation and receive less support.
+When they applied for “settled status”, the scheme designed to secure the legal position of EU citizens post-Brexit, they were granted only “pre-settled status”, which guarantees fewer rights.
+Their cases attracted media attention and were later resolved by supplying more documents to the Home Office.
+But many other people may have faced the same situation receiving less support.

-Christopher Desira, director at Seraphus, a legal firm advising the EU Commission and European Embassies in London, told Europe Street why it is important to get the right status.
+Christopher Desira, director at Seraphus, a law firm advising the European Commission and European Embassies in London, told Europe Street what is the difference between pre-settled and settled status and why it is important to get the right status.

 What are the differences between settled and pre-settled status?